nmielnik/notes/sso-talk-10-12-2016/README.md

 ## 1. Service A requests a JWT
+* <!-- .element class="fragment" -->digital-services-auth sees an incoming request for a client: Service A
-* <!-- .element class="fragment" -->digital-services-auth sees an incoming request, and verifies the signature on the incoming JWT to ensure its a valid request.
+* <!-- .element class="fragment" -->Retrieve public key for Service A and verifies the signature on the incoming JWT
 * <!-- .element class="fragment" -->Once incoming JWT is verified, generate a ServiceAuth JWT for Service A and return it in the response